yenhsunlin/dukes/README.md

     >>> import doom

 in python terminal and is similar in the jupyter notebook.
-All module functions named *funcname* can be called by `doom.funcname`.
+All module functions named *funcname* can be called by typing `doom.funcname`.

 ### Examples